 Kristin Omdahl is a very talented crochet designer.
 She has published the stylish crochet book, Crochet so Fine at Interweave Press.
-The book is stuffed with one great shawl after the other and it was for me hard to decide which project to start with.
+The book is stuffed with one great shawl after the other and it was hard for for me to decide which project to start with.

 The shawlette worked up very fast, since the pattern is made of many chain sequences.
 I followed the pattern and still had some leftover yarn, so one skein Casbah is plenty for this shawlette.
 It seems though, that the model on the picture wears a shawl, that is made with more rows than in the written pattern.

 Since I hate written only patterns the charts were very much appreciated.
 Love the result: An airy shawlette in spring mood with the funny, dancing flowers.